Compression Stockings for Varicose Veins

 Compression stockings can improve blood flow and help relieve the symptoms of varicose veins.
 Specially fitted, or graduated, compression stockings are tightest at the foot.
 They gradually loosen as they fit higher on the leg.

 If your doctor recommends compression stockings, wear them during the day to help relieve symptoms.

-- For very mild symptoms, you may want to start out using regular support panty hose, knee-highs, or knee socks (which end just above the calf, below the knee).
+- For very mild symptoms, you may want to start out using over-the-counter compression options.
+These can include support panty hose or compression socks or stockings which end just above the calf, below the knee.
 You may find that these help swelling and aching considerably.
-They are also less expensive than the special compression stockings a doctor prescribes, and they are available at most department stores or online.
+They are available at most department stores or online.

-- For more serious symptoms, you may want to buy special compression stockings from a medical supply store (with a doctor's prescription), where you can be fitted for them.
+- Your doctor may prescribe special compression stockings.
+You can buy these from a medical supply store, where you can be fitted for them.

 Compression stockings can be expensive.
 They may be hard to put on, and it may take you awhile to get used to wearing them all day.
 But if they fit right, they should be snug but comfortable.
 If you have problems wearing the stockings, be sure to talk to your doctor.